andrewdoto13/andrewdoto13.github.io/_posts/2022-02-05-markov_chain_texts.md

 title: "Random Walks on a Markov Chain constructed from Text Messages"
 classes: wide
-tags: [python, machine learning, linear-regression, numpy]
+tags: [python, markov chain, artificial intelligence]
 desc: "Using text messages as a corpus to construct Markov Chains to auto-generate texts"

 # Random Walks on a Markov Chain constructed from Text Messages